Do Menstrual Cups Smell Bad?

 Of course, between cycles you need to store your menstrual cup where it can be exposed to air.
 Even the tiniest bit of moisture in an airtight container can lead to stinking disaster!
 Most menstrual cups come with a loose cotton bag where you can keep your period cup and it’s recommended that you make use of it to store your cup.
 If you no longer have the bag that came with your cup, store it loosely wrapped in paper towel.

 Menstrual Cup Developing an Odor?

-If you find that menstrual cup is developing an odor, you can try washing it very thoroughly with hot water and something like the Diva Wash (buy the Diva Wash on Amazon).
+If you find that your menstrual cup is developing an odour, you can try washing it very thoroughly with hot water and something like the Diva Wash (buy the Diva Wash on Amazon).
 You could also boil it for 10 minutes in a pot of water.
-If you find a strong odor after doing these things, it’s perhaps time to dispose of your menstruation cup and get a new one.
+Here are a few more things you could try if your menstrual cup smells bad: